 The longevity benefit of yoga is clear.
 Add to it the DNA protection benefit of meditation, it’s going to be a good and happy life.
 One study finds that cancer survivors are able to grow their telomeres.
 These cancer survivors have completed a meditation program.

-Studies find that men and women who have hectic schedules and daunting tasks to do can benefit most from doing mindfulness meditation.
+Studies find that men and women who have hectic schedules and daunting tasks can benefit most from doing mindfulness meditation.
 Although as simple as being aware, mindfulness meditation is helpful in reducing stress, improving focus, and increase a person’s ability to mingle with other people.

 Practice giving your bustling mind a break.
 Even if it’s just a few minutes a day as long as it’s dedicated, it can help handle problems and worries with ease.
 As a matter of fact, studies find that mindfulness meditation can empower a person to function more efficiently.